ed-kung/CSUN-Econ-160/README.md

 # Suggested Study Habits

 It is best to allocate 30 to 60 minutes a day towards studying and homework.
 Don't try to cram everything into one session.
-Your brain needs time to digest information.
+Our brains need time to digest information (I learned this from practicing guitar).
 Here's a suggested weekly schedule of 30-60 minute sessions:

 1. Quick review of the chapter.
 Get started on the homework.
 Do as much as you can off the top of your head.
 Do not worry about getting everything right or understanding everything at this point.
 2. Continue working on the homework, focusing on getting the problems you missed in the previous session and developing your understanding of concepts you struggle with.